celestiaorg/op-alt-da/README.md

 ```

 it means that the client was not able to connect to the core gRPC server,
-please ensure your `--celestia.core.grpc.addr`,
+please ensure your `--celestia.tx-client.core-grpc.addr`,
-`--celestia.core.grpc.auth-token` and `--celestia.core.grpc.tls-enabled` flags are correct.
+`--celestia.tx-client.core-grpc.auth-token` and `--celestia.tx-client.core-grpc.tls-enabled` flags are correct.
-Note that boolean flags like `--celestia.tls-enabled` and `--celestia.tls-enabled` should be set as
+Note that boolean flags like `--celestia.tls-enabled` and `--celestia.tx-client.core-grpc.tls-enabled` should be set as
-`--celestia.tls-enabled=false` and `--celestia.core.grpc.tls-enabled=true` respectively, for example.
+`--celestia.tls-enabled=false` and `--celestia.tx-client.core-grpc.tls-enabled=true` respectively, for example.